-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 Aleph

-Aleph.im is a distributed cloud platform that provides serverless trusted computing services, file storage, and database hosting to its users.
+Aleph.im is a distributed cloud platform that provides server-less trusted computing services, file storage, and database hosting to its users.
 Aleph.im offers a decentralized solution that could

 rival traditional centralized cloud computing.
 It provides decentralized apps of any chain instant access to database solutions thanks to its scalable peer-to-peer network and programming language-agnostic interface.